cilium/cilium/Documentation/contributing/development/codeoverview.rst

   Kafka protocol proxy and policy implementation

 pkg/kvstore
-  Key-value store abstraction layer with backends for etcd and consul
+  Key-value store abstraction layer with backends for etcd

 pkg/labels
   Base metadata type to describe all label/metadata requirements for workload